-The study is based on country-level data of Sri Lanka.
-Although government expenditure data is available since 1950, reliable data on national income of Sri Lanka is only available after 1959.
+This study is based on country-level data of Sri Lanka.
+Although government expenditure data is available from 1950 onwards, reliable data on the national income of Sri Lanka is only available for the period after 1959.
 Therefore, the study period runs from 1959 to 2003 inclusive (45 years).

 All data comes from two different sources.
-The dependent variable is calculated from GDP at current market prices (Sri Lankan rupees million), gross domestic product deflator (GDPD) (1996=100), mid year population, and government expenditure data obtained from the annual reports of the Central Bank of Sri Lanka from 1959 to 2003.
+The dependent variable is calculated from GDP at current market prices (Sri Lankan rupees million), the gross domestic product deflator (GDPD) (1996=100), and government expenditure data obtained from the annual reports of the Central Bank of Sri Lanka from 1959 to 2003.
 This study also uses data from the Penn world tables available at the website of the Centre for International Comparisons at the University of Pennsylvania.
 Data for the following variables taken from these tables is presented as percentages: the government share of RGDP (kg), the investment share of RGDP (ki), the consumption share of RGDP (kc), and the openness in constant prices (openk).